Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - Graph topological sort method2 and matrix implementation of topo
 - Write a program to detect a cycle in a graph (question5) method2
 - breadth and depth first traversal in a tree
+- Graphs question6 union and find method to be done
+- Graphs question8 to be done along with backedges